Dynamic Principal Component Analysis in High Dimensions: Theoretical results

 \section{Theoretical results}

-In this section, we investigate theoretical properties of the proposed estimator under both common and irregular designs.
+In this section, we investigate the theoretical properties of the proposed estimator under both common and irregular designs.
 To measure the performance of the estimator, we use the notion of the distance defined in \citet{vu2013minimax}.
-The distance between two subspaces $\mathcal{E}$ and $\mathcal{F}$ is
+For $U, V \in \mathbb{V}_{p,d}$, the squared distance is defined by